scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster-multidc.rst

 See also:

-:doc:`Create a Scylla Cluster - Single Data Center (DC) </operating-scylla/procedures/cluster-management/create-cluster>`
+:doc:`Create a ScyllaDB Cluster - Single Data Center (DC) </operating-scylla/procedures/cluster-management/create-cluster>`